justvanrossum/fontgoggles/docsSource/index.md

 ## Unicode Picker

 FontGoggles provides its own Unicode Picker, under the “Edit” menu:
-“Unicode Picker”, shortcut ⌘-U.
+“Unicode Picker”, shortcut ⌘-U. It allows you to find a Unicode character by name very quickly.

-You can search by Unicode name using multiple search terms.
-Each additional term will narrow down the result.
+You can use multiple search terms: each additional term will narrow down the result.
+It searches by prefix, so you can for example type “ara let” to find Arabic letters.

-Double click a character from the results to insert it in the front-most FontGoggles window, or copy the character as a string using the “Copy” button, or by using the “Copy” menu (⌘-C).
+Double click a character from the results to insert it in the front-most FontGoggles window.
+Alternatively you can copy selected character from the results list with the “Copy” button, or by typing ⌘-C.

 ![FontGoggles screenshot](images/screenshot_8_color_unicode.png)

-Instead of searching by Unicode name, you can also enter a Unicode hex value, such as `1F63B` or with a `U+`, `0x`, `u` or `uni` prefix.
+Instead of searching by Unicode name, you can enter a Unicode hex value, such as `1F63B` or with a `U+`, `0x`, `u` or `uni` prefix.
 These are examples of valid Unicode literal search terms:

 - `U+1F63B`